gotonode/snippets/docs/architecture.md

 The required external library (for Maven) is SQLite.
 It is downloaded and updated via Maven and the version is defined in "pom.xml".

-## Example sequence diagram
+## Sequence diagram

-This is an example sequence diagram when the GUI has been loaded and the user double-clicks on a Snippet (its name) to open it up.
+This is a sequence diagram when the GUI has been loaded and the user double-clicks on a Snippet (its name) to open it up.
 All class/method calls are documented.

 ![Sequence diagram](https://github.com/gotonode/snippets/blob/master/docs/images/sequence_diagram.png)